StackExchange/dnscontrol/docs/index.md

 title: DNSControl
 ---

+{% hint style="info" %}
-DNSControl is an [opinionated](opinions.md) platform for seamlessly managing your DNS configuration across any number of DNS hosts, both in the cloud or in your own infrastructure.
-It manages all of the domains for the Stack Overflow network, and can do the same for you!
+<span style="font-size: 21px; font-weight: 200;">DNSControl is an [opinionated](opinions.md) platform for seamlessly managing your DNS configuration across any number of DNS hosts, both in the cloud or in your own infrastructure.
+It manages all of the domains for the Stack Overflow network, and can do the same for you!</span>
+{% endhint %}

-## Try It
+# Try It

 Want to jump right in?
 Follow our [quick start tutorial](getting-started.md) on a new domain or [migrate](migrating.md) an existing one.
 Read the [language spec](js.md) for more info.

-## Use It
+# Use It

 Take advantage of the [advanced features](@TODO).
 Use macros and variables for easier updates.
 Upload your zones to [multiple DNS providers](provider-list.md).

-## Get Involved

-Join our [mailing list](https://groups.google.com/g/dnscontrol-discuss).
-We make it easy to contribute by using [GitHub](https://github.com/StackExchange/dnscontrol), you can make code changes with confidence thanks to extensive integration tests.
-The project is [newbie-friendly](https://everythingsysadmin.com/2017/08/go-get-up-to-speed.html) so jump right in!

-## Features
+{% hint style="success" %}
 * Maintain your DNS data as a high-level DS, with macros, and variables for easier updates.
 * Super extensible!
 Plug-in architecture makes adding new DNS providers and Registrars easy!
 * Eliminate vendor lock-in.
 Switch DNS providers easily, any time, with full fidelity.